ARAE

 These forms map the ways stories take shape within us.
 I see each bead as a moment and each circle as a story constructed from those moments.

-Our stories transcend time and gain new meaning when shared.
+I beleive our stories gain new meaning when shared.

 Kinship Circles, beaded sculptures that represent the ever present circles of kin, past and present, that move around each one of us